Nebraska At-A-Glance

 Nebraska spans two time zones.
 The eastern two-thirds of the state is in the Central Time Zone and the western third is in the Mountain Time Zone.
 When traveling on Interstate 80, the time change occurs between the Sutherland and Paxton exits.

-NEBRASKA STATE CAPITAL
+NEBRASKA STATEHOOD & STATE CAPITAL

-Founded in 1856 as the village of Lancaster, Lincoln became the state capital upon Nebraska’s admission to the Union on March 1, 1867.
+Nebraska became the 37th U.S. state on March 1, 1867.
+Founded in 1856 as the village of Lancaster, Lincoln became the state capital upon Nebraska’s admission to the Union.

 SEASONS